10Prime/TheSplitz/README.md

 - An Application that splits the expenses made by a group of people.
 - Available options are group of 2,3,4 and 5 people.
-- Special Note : 16/06/2022 - This is just a Beta Version and doesn't run, although you can navigate between all the tabs.
+- Special Note : 16/06/2022 - This is just a Beta Version and doesn't function properly, although you can navigate between all the tabs.
 (To be updated)
 - Creaters - 10Prime, shashankRanaNoidaWala and BarryAllenCentralCity

 # Screenshots